 Potential Health Implications

-Ongoing research is currently exploring the long-term health implications of microplastic ingestion for humans.
+Ongoing research is still exploring the long-term health implications of microplastic ingestion for humans.
 There is a growing concern regarding the potential risks associated with these particles.
 It has been observed that microplastics can harbor detrimental chemicals such as polychlorinated biphenyls (PCBs) and phthalates, which have the ability to permeate surrounding tissues.

 The Role of Daily Items in Microplastic Generation

 Clothing made from synthetic fibers, household cleaning products, and single-use plastics significantly contributes to the generation of microplastics.
-Every time we wash synthetic garments, tiny fibers shed and enter wastewater, eventually reaching rivers and oceans.These microfibers can enter the food chain through aquatic organisms and contaminate seafood.
+Every time we wash synthetic garments, tiny fibers shed and enter wastewater, eventually reaching rivers and oceans.
 A study conducted by Geyer et al. (2017) estimated that 35% of microplastics in the environment originate from the laundering of synthetic textiles.

 Choosing Plastic-Free Alternatives